 The focus is on the effect of your mental health problem, rather than the diagnosis.
 So you need to show that all of the following apply.
 Your mental health problem:

 Simon has obsessive-compulsive disorder (OCD).
 He has to check and recheck whether lights are switched off and doors are locked.
 This can make him late for work or other appointments.
 His obsessive thoughts often distract him from activities that he is doing and disrupt his daily routines.
 His mental health problem therefore has a substantial adverse effect on the way he does things.

-If you are getting some treatment or taking medication for your condition, you ignore the effect of your treatment when deciding whether your condition is having a substantial, adverse effect on your daily activities.
+If you're getting treatment or taking medication for your mental health problem, you ignore the effect of this when deciding whether your condition is having a substantial, adverse effect on your daily activities.
 This means the law is looking at how your condition affects you without your treatment or medication.

 Mohammed has long-term anxiety and is being treated by counselling.
 Anxiety would normally make him find simple tasks difficult.
 Because he has counselling, he is able to do day-to-day activities like going out shopping and preparing meals.

-Four years ago, Mary had depression that lasted 2 years and had a substantial effect on her ability to carry out normal day-to-day activities.
+Four years ago, Mary had depression that lasted 2 years.
+It had a substantial effect on her ability to carry out normal day-to-day activities.
 She has not experienced depression since then.

 If Mary is treated worse by her employer because of her past mental health problem, she will be protected by the Equality Act.

-Esra doesn't consider herself disabled because she doesn't receive disability benefits and she is physically healthy.
+Esra doesn't consider herself disabled.
+This is because she doesn't receive disability benefits and she is physically healthy.

 Esra has been living with an anxiety disorder for the past 3 years.
 Because of this, it takes her a longer time to do things like get up in the morning, dress herself for the day and do the shopping.
 She takes medication to control the symptoms.

-Esra would be protected by the Equality Act because she has:
+Esra would be protected by the Equality Act if she can show that: